On the edge eigenvalues of the precision matrices of nonstationary autoregressive processes: Outliers of the SCM

-Lemma \ref{lemma:tight} shows that under the null, the $j$th smallest and largest eigenvalue converges into the lower ($a_\rho$) and upper bound ($b_{\rho}$) of the support of an ASD, respectively.
-As a consequence of Lemma \ref{lemma:tight}, the following theorem shows that there is no outlier of the null model.
+The above lemma shows that under the null model, the $j$th smallest (resp. largest) eigenvalue of $A_{0,n}$ converges to the lower (resp. upper) bound of the support of the LSD of $A_{0,n}$.
+Consequently, we can prove Theorem \ref{lemma:outlier.null}, which states that there are no outliers in the null model.